 Hunt for Soviet architecture

-Some of Kiev’s Soviet architecture is easy to find – Rodina Mat ain’t exactly hiding, nor are the war monuments at her base (shown below).
+Some of Kyiv’s Soviet architecture is easy to find – Rodina Mat ain’t exactly hiding, nor are the war monuments at her base (shown below).

 Learn about Ukraine’s past in the World War II Museum